dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 ---

-3. Numerical Discretization
+## 3. Numerical Discretization

-The continuous-time model is discretized using Euler--Maruyama:
+The continuous-time model is discretized using Euler–Maruyama:

 $$
 x_{k+1}
+=
 x_k
 +
 \left(